jruwaard/aph_ema_handbook/docs/EMA.md

 \index{EMA!Passive EMA} \index{EMA!Observational EMA|see{Passive EMA}}
 \index{EMA!Active EMA} \index{EMA!Self-report EMA|see{Active EMA}}

-In EMA research, two forms of data collection are distinguished: 1) 'Active EMA', with which *self-report* data are collected, and 2) 'Passive EMA', with which *observational* data are collected.
+In EMA research, we distinguish two forms of data collection: 1) 'Active EMA', with which *self-report* data are collected, and 2) 'Passive EMA', with which *observational* data are collected.
 Active EMA requires participants to consciously provide information, for example by rating their current mood in